neqkir/working-with-tranformers/BART/bart.md

 (1) `bart-text-summarization.ipynb` --> a jupyter notebook to get started with bart summarization and `bart-text-summarization.py` its python edition

-(2) `fine-tuning-bart-summarization.py`--> we feed bart with some examples (13.000) of summarizations, i.e., we fine-tune on the summarization task (below the first few summaries)
+(2) `fine-tuning-bart-summarization.py`--> we feed bart with some examples (13.000) of summarizations, i.e., we fine-tune on the summarization task (below the first few summaries from fake news digests https://www.kaggle.com/mrisdal/fake-news/data)

 ![image](https://user-images.githubusercontent.com/89974426/153394398-a0cc6fe9-8fe1-4680-8f98-f088f1614192.png)